dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 - `express` and `socket.io`: This is simply an [Express](https://expressjs.com/) server enhanced with Socket.IO to make it real-time.
 If you haven't used Socket.IO before, checkout their *Get Started* tutorial.
 It's really simple.
 - `jwt` and `jwksClient`: When authenticating with Auth0, your players will get (among other things) an `access_token` in the form of a JWT (JSON Web Token).
 Since you are using the *RS256* signing algorithm, you need to use the `jwksClient` package to fetch the correct public key to validate JWTs.
 The JWTs that you receive contain a `kid` property (Key ID) that you can use to get the correct public key (if curious, [you can learn more about JWKS here](https://auth0.com/docs/jwks)).
 - `jwt.verify`: After finding the correct key, you use this function to decode and validate JWTs.
-If they are fine, you just send the `players` list to whomever is requesting.
+If they are fine, you just send the `players` list to whoever is requesting.
 If they are not valid, you just `disconnect` the `socket` (client).
 - `on('new-max-score', ...)`: Lastly, you are attaching the `newMaxScoreHandler` function to the `new-max-score` event.
 As such, whenever you need to update the max score of a user, you will need to emit this event from your React app.

 The rest of the code is pretty intuitive.
-Therefore, you can focus on integrating this service in your game.
+Therefore, you can focus on integrating this service into your game.

 ## Socket.IO and React